inbo/n2khab-monitoring/functionality.md

 </DIV>

-## 1.3 Needed for making the 'base' sampling frame
+## 1.3 making the 'base' sampling frame

 A 'base' sampling frame is implemented as a unioned **dataframe** of the spatial target populations of the respective types (for all monitoring schemes of MNE or MHQ as a whole).
 Each row represents a spatial unit that belongs to the target population of one type.